esx-framework/esx-documentation/docs/es_extended2/index.md

 # ES Extended v2 Docs

+***ESX v2 is still under the development, it is not reccomended you use this in production***

+TODO: Will rephrase this to be less gimmicky and more introductory

-ES Extended v2 is an entirely new framework built from the ground up with an enitrely new architecture.
-Practically all aspects of the framework have changed from the ESX v1 style.
+ES Extended v2 is the next iteration of ESX.
+Built from the ground up practically all aspects of the framework have changed in how they perform, operate, and interact.

 We recommend you take a look at some of the larger architectural changes listed below